Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Related Work

 \subsection{Discussion}

-Existing methodologies navigate a critical trade-off between stability and adaptability.
-While classical EAs provide theoretical stability, they often lack the adaptability requisite for navigating complex landscapes efficiently.
-Conversely, emerging L2O approaches offer data-driven flexibility; however, they frequently exhibit instability and poor generalization to out-of-distribution landscapes, primarily due to the absence of intrinsic geometric constraints.
+Existing methodologies navigate a trade-off between stability and adaptability.
+While classical EAs provide theoretical stability, they often lack the adaptability for navigating complex landscapes efficiently.
+Conversely, emerging L2O methods offer data-driven flexibility; however, they frequently exhibit instability and poor generalization to out-of-distribution landscapes, primarily due to the absence of intrinsic geometric constraints.
 To reconcile these diverging paradigms, we propose the L2E that reformulates the evolutionary loop as a neural unrolling process.
-This formulation is expected to synergize the expressivity of deep networks with the rigorous convergence properties of classical optimization.
+This formulation integrates the expressivity of deep networks with {controlled optimization dynamics}.
+Consequently, it improves robustness under distribution shifts. \FigPipeline